mjaakko/NeoStumbler/docs/user_guide.md

 If you select *yes*, beaconDB is configured as the endpoint and you're ready to start scanning.
 Otherwise you need to configure an alternative endpoint from the settings

-To start scanning, press the *Start scanning* button on the top left of the screen.
+To start scanning, press the *Start* button on the bottom left of the screen.
 You will be asked to grant necessary permissions for scanning and to disable battery optimizations.
 For the optimal scan results, make sure to disable the battery optimizations here.